rezafotohi/FedAnilPlus/README.md

 ```

 ## Acknowledgments
-(1) The code of the Blockchain Architecture used in FedAnil is inspired  [*Fully functional blockchain application implemented in Python from scratch*](https://github.com/satwikkansal/python_blockchain_app) by Satwik Kansal.
+(1) The code of the Blockchain Architecture used in FedAnil+ is inspired  [*Fully functional blockchain application implemented in Python from scratch*](https://github.com/satwikkansal/python_blockchain_app) by Satwik Kansal.

-(2) The code of the Validation and Consensus scheme used in FedAnil is inspired [*VBFL*](https://github.com/hanglearning/VBFL) by Hang Chen.
+(2) The code of the Validation and Consensus scheme used in FedAnil+ is inspired [*VBFL*](https://github.com/hanglearning/VBFL) by Hang Chen.

-(3) The code of the FedAvg used in FedAnil is inspired [*WHDY's FedAvg implementation*](https://github.com/WHDY/FedAvg) by WHDY.
+(3) The code of the FedAvg used in FedAnil+ is inspired [*WHDY's FedAvg implementation*](https://github.com/WHDY/FedAvg) by WHDY.